keboola/connection-docs/management/support/index.md

 {: .image-popup}
 ![Screenshot -- User joined](/management/support/organization-allow-auto-join-on.png)

-To disable auto join and require approval for support accounts, click the **Change** link to modify the settings, and uncheck the **Auto Join** checkbox.
+To disable Auto Join and require approval for support accounts, click the **Change** link to modify the settings, and uncheck the **Auto Join** checkbox.

 {: .image-popup}